2008 Michigan Wolverines football team: Game summaries

-vs Utah
+Utah

 In the season opener in Ann Arbor and Rich Rodriguez's first game as head coach, the Wolverines took on the Utah Utes.
 The Wolverines scored first with just over 11 minutes to go in the first, when Nick Sheridan threw an 8-yard TD pass to Michael Shaw.
 Utah struck back a few minutes later when Courbin Louks ran in a TD from 8 yards out.
 The Wolverines blocked the PAT though.
 Then with just over 5 minutes to go in the first, K.C.
 Lopata completed a 50-yard field goal.
 Utah's Louie Sakoda completed 3 field goals in the second quarter, from 28, 43 and 41 yards out, respectively.
 Then a few seconds before halftime, Utah's Brian Johnson completed a 19-yard TD pass to Bradon Godfrey.

 Midway through the third quarter, Louie Sakoda of Utah completed his fourth field goal of the day, this one from 53 yards out.

 Midway through the fourth, Steven Threet completed a 33-yard touchdown pass to Junior Hemingway.
 A few minutes later, Sam McGuffie ran in a TD from 3 yards out.
 The Wolverines attempted a 2-point conversion to tie the game but failed.
 Utah's defense held off the Wolverines for the remainder of the game.

-In retrospect, after Utah had finished the season unbeaten, blowing out Alabama 31–17, this could be seen as one of Michigan's best games of 2008.